 If you're having trouble saving, try these steps:

 - If you don't see a “Save to Zotero” button in your browser toolbar at all, make sure you've installed the Zotero Connector in your browser.
 The Zotero Connector should be listed in the browser's Extensions pane.
 You can install the appropriate Zotero Connector from the Zotero download page.

-- If you only see a webpage icon, make sure you're looking at a supported site.
+- If you only see a gray webpage icon, make sure the page has fully loaded.
+(Pressing your browser's stop button or pressing Esc on your keyboard can help if something on the page has stalled.)
+If it's still showing the webpage icon after loading, make sure you're looking at a supported site.
 If you're not sure, try a New York Times article or an Amazon product page.